The Ultimatum: Marry or Move On: Filming

-While never explicitly stated, season one of the series was filmed in Austin, Texas, in various locations.
+Season one of the series was filmed in various locations in Austin, Texas.
 The first week the contestants spent dating each other was filmed at the Marriott Downtown Hotel in the city, while the rest of the series was filmed at the Aloft Austin Downtown Hotel.

 Filming started in May 2021 and lasted for eight weeks with the reunion being filmed later.

+Season two of the series was filmed in Charlotte, North Carolina from September 2022 to November 2022.

+Season three was filmed in Downtown Phoenix, Arizona.

 Release

 A trailer was in the reunion episode of season two of Love Is Blind on March 4, 2022.
 It was advertised as "the next great social experiment" with the same creator as Love Is Blind.

 The first season consisting of eight episodes released to Netflix on April 6, 2022, and later released the final episode along with a reunion special on April 13, a week later.

+The second season consisting of eight episodes released to Netflix on August 23, 2023, and later released the final episode along with a reunion special on August 30, a week later.

 Reception

 Viewership

-The series reached number one on Netflix in television shows in the United States on April 10, 2022.
+The first season of the series reached number one on Netflix in television shows in the United States on April 10, 2022.

-The Ultimatum Season One spent four weeks in the Netlfix Global Top Ten, with 43,710,000 hours watched during its first week of release, 58,470,000 during week two, 29,010,000 during week three, and 13,140,000 during week four.
+The Ultimatum season 1 spent four weeks in the Netflix Global Top Ten, with 43,710,000 hours watched during its first week of release, 58,470,000 during week two, 29,010,000 during week three, and 13,140,000 during week four.

-With a total of 144,330,000 hours watched within its first four weeks of release, The Ultimatum Season One ranked second, after only Love is Blind, as the most watched ongoing nonscripted series on Netflix in 2022, based on a tally of all hours viewed across all programs while in the Netflix Global Top Ten.
+With a total of 144,330,000 hours watched within its first four weeks of release, The Ultimatum season 1 ranked second, after Love is Blind, as the most watched ongoing nonscripted series on Netflix in 2022, based on a tally of all hours viewed across all programs while in the Netflix Global Top Ten.